Croatia moves closer to new election as parliament fails to elect speaker

 Whoever wins the support of at least 76 deputies will become prime-minister designate.

-The Social Democrats (SDP) put forward Most candidate Robert Podolnjak for speaker but he refused the job because HDZ did not support him.
+The Social Democrats supported Most candidate Robert Podolnjak for speaker but he refused because HDZ did not also voice their support.

 It is unclear when the parliament will convene again.